 2. Sugar or Palm sugar (gula Jawa/gula Melaka)

-For the pink version I use granulated sugar and for the brown color, I use palm sugar
+For the pink version I use icing sugar and for the brown color, I use palm sugar

 3. Baking powder